 All cost functions must take at least three arguments:

-• par: A vector of calibratable model parameters.
+• par: A named vector of calibratable model parameters.
 In each iteration of the optimization, a new set of values of par is used to run the model and compute the cost.

 • obs: A data frame of observations, against which to compare the simulation results.